ZeroBytee/warpPlayerInVehicle/README.md

 **USAGE**
 the command to repair the vehicle is **/repairveh** (*This command only works if you are in duty, and have the mechanic role!*)
+*the radius is currently set to 5, so make sure your not too far from the vehicle.
+I recommend standing next to the steering wheel and facing the car*